pmateusz/meatie/README.md

 [12]: https://opensource.org/license/bsd-3-clause "License"

-Meatie is a Python library that simplifies implementation of REST API clients.
+Meatie is a Python library that simplifies the implementation of REST API clients.
 The library generates code for calling REST endpoints based on method signatures annotated with type hints.
-Meatie takes care of mechanics related to HTTP communication, such as building URLs, encoding query parameters, and serialization of request/response body.
+Meatie takes care of mechanics related to HTTP communication, such as building URLs, encoding query parameters, and serializing the body in the HTTP requests and responses.
 Rate limiting, retries, and caching are available with some modest extra setup.

-Meatie works with all major HTTP client libraries (request, httpx, aiohttp) and provides seamless integration with Pydantic (v1 and v2).
+Meatie works with all major HTTP client libraries (request, httpx, aiohttp) and offers seamless integration with Pydantic (v1 and v2).
 The minimum officially supported version is Python 3.9.

 ## TL;DR